Zootermopsis angusticollis: Mating systems

 Unlike the eusocial order Hymenoptera, termite colonies inbreed which has been found to increase immunity to pathogens that may be exposed to the colony through introduction of outside members.
 Outbreeding studies performed with Z. angusticollis and colonies that are genetically dissimilar have resulted in higher mortality rates among the colony.
-Therefore, Z. angusticollis inbreeding and monogamous behaviors help them to avoid outbreeding depression.
+Therefore, Z. angusticollis inbreeding and monogamous behaviors help them avoid outbreeding depression.

 Model species for hindgut ecology

 Zootermopsis angusticolis are known to contain many different species of symbiont microbials within their hindgut that help to digest the wood they primarily consume.
 It can be argued that this species may be one of the best studied of the lower termites in terms of hindgut symbionts.
 The symbionts and the termite are thought to have co-evolved with one another.
-This specific species of termite has been studies for almost 100 years.
+This specific species of termite has been studied for almost 100 years.
 Protists found within the termites hindgut include many species from the genus Trichonympha such as : Hexmastix temopsidis, Tricercomitus termopsidis, Trichomitopsis termopsidis, Trichonypha campanula, Trichonympha collaris, Trichonympha sphaerica and Streblomastis strix.